hapax/hapax.github.io/assets/reality.md

 atmosphere is layered over it, and the fiery points of starlight revolve far above.

-So, if I take a clod of earth, and let it go, it will drop back down to ground, where it belongs and likes to be.
+So, if I take a clod of earth, and let it go, Aristotle says it will drop back down to ground, where it belongs and likes to be, and this was the accepted view for most of recorded history.
+But in 1665, Cambridge University closed due to fears of the
-This was the accepted view for most of recorded history.
-But in 1665, Cambridge University closed due to fears of the Black Plague---not so different from universities around the world today---and one of its recent graduates, a lazy and undistinguished young man, came home, had no more exams to study for,
+Black Plague---not so different from universities around the world today---and one of its recent graduates, a lazy and undistinguished young man, came home, had no more exams to study for,